 Notarius offers the option to check the status of certificates through Online Certificate Status Protocol (OCSP) responders.
 OCSP responders can respond in real time to requests for the status of a particular certificate without having to download the CRL.
-The Notarius OCSP supports the RFC 6960 from IETF standard.
+The Notarius OCSP supports the RFC 6960 from ITEF standard.

 OCSP responses contain validity dates that enable users to establish whether the OCSP response is sufficiently up to date for their intended use.
-The OCSP responder uses the ArchiveCutOff extension as specified in IETF RFC 6960, with the archiveCutOff date set to the notBefore date and time value of the CA certificate.